Types of diodes | applications,functions,types of diodes

 Refer Varactor Diode➤.

-Application: This type of diode is used to tune TV and VHF radio receiver sets to desired stations.
+Application: The varactor diode among these types of diodes is used to tune TV and VHF radio receiver sets to desired stations.
 This process is known as AFC (Automatic Frequency Control).

 It is made from n-type gallium arsenide sandwiched between metal electrodes.